-This article is available for download in .pdf format in both French and English.
+This article is available for download in .pdf format in English (French available shortly).
 A copy of the Code of Conduct is also available.
 Both documents can be found at the bottom of this article.

-- Online & electronic communication: The Code provides clarity that safety guidelines, including the Two-Scouter Rule, apply to both online and in-person engagement with youth.
+- Online and electronic communication: The Code provides clarity that safety guidelines, including the Two-Scouter Rule, apply to both online and in-person engagement with youth.

 - Drugs and other substances: The Code has been updated to include the guidelines and expectations that are detailed in Scouts Canada’s Drug and Alcohol Policy.

-- Reporting: The updated Code provides clearer guidance for reporting behaviour that is not consistent with Scoutingvalues, and emphasizes the importance of encouraging an environment whereby those with concerns about safety feelfree to speak up.
-Guidance on self-reporting has also been updated should a Scouter find himself or herself in a situation that may impact their ability to participate in Scouting activities.
+- Reporting: The updated Code provides clearer guidance for reporting behaviour that is not consistent with Scouting values, and emphasizes the importance of encouraging an environment whereby those with concerns about safety feel free to speak up.
+Guidance on self-reporting has also been updated should a Scouter find himself or herself in a situation that may impact his or her ability to participate in Scouting activities.

 When do these changes take effect?